 fastxtend

-Train fastai models faster with fastxtend’s fused optimizers, Progressive Resizing callback, and integrated FFCV DataLoader.
+Train fastai models faster with fastxtend’s fused optimizers, Progressive Resizing callback, integrated FFCV DataLoader, and integrated PyTorch Compile support.

 Feature overview